-The Superintendent or Principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.
+The superintendent or principal, upon receiving a recommendation or referral for suspension or when processing a case for suspension, shall gather the facts relevant to the matter and record them for subsequent presentation, if necessary.

 a.
-Short-term (5 days or less) Suspension from School: When the superintendent or principal (the "suspending authority") proposes to suspend for five days or less pursuant to Education Law §3214 (3), the suspending authority must immediately notify the student orally.
+Short-term (5 school days or less) Suspension from School: When the superintendent or principal (the

+"suspending authority") proposes to suspend for five school days or less pursuant to Education Law §3214 (3), the suspending authority must immediately notify the student orally.
 If the student denies the misconduct, the suspending authority must explain the basis for the proposed suspension.
-The suspending authority must also notify the student's parents in writing that the student may be suspended from school.
-The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents.
-Where possible, notice should also be provided by telephone if the school has contact phone number.
+The suspending authority must also notify the student's parents/legal guardians in writing that the student may be suspended from school.
+The written notice must be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24 hours of the decision to propose suspension at the last known address for the parents/legal guardians.
+Where possible, notice should also be provided by telephone if the school has a contact phone number.

-The notice shall provide a description of the alleged incident and the charges against the student and inform the parents of their right to hold an immediate informal conference with the principal.
-Both the notice and informal conference shall be in the dominant language or mode of communication used by the parents.
-At the conference, the parents shall be permitted to ask questions of complaining witnesses under procedures established by the principal.
+The notice shall provide a description of the alleged incident and the charges against the student and inform the parents/legal guardians of their right to an informal conference with the principal and their right to question complaining witnesses at the informal conference.
+Both the notice and informal conference shall be in the dominant language or mode of communication used by the parents/legal guardians.
+At the conference, the parents/legal guardians shall be permitted to ask questions of complaining witnesses under procedures established by the principal.

 The notice and opportunity for an informal conference shall take place before the student is suspended unless the student's presence in school poses a continuing danger to persons or property or an ongoing threat of disruption to the academic process.
 If the student's presence does pose such a danger or threat of disruption, the notice and opportunity for an informal conference shall take place as soon after the suspension as is reasonably practicable.

-After the conference, the principal shall promptly advise the parents in writing of his or her decision.
-If the parents wish to pursue the matter, they must file a written appeal to the superintendent within five business days, unless they can show extraordinary circumstances preventing them from doing so.
+After the conference, the principal shall promptly advise the parents/legal guardians in writing of his or her decision.
+If the parents/legal guardians wish to pursue the matter, they must file a written appeal to the superintendent within thirty calendar days of the principal's decision, unless they can show extraordinary circumstances preventing them from doing so.
 The superintendent shall issue a written decision regarding the appeal within 10 business days of receiving the appeal.
-If the parents are not satisfied with the superintendent's decision, they must file a written appeal to the Board of Education with the district clerk within 10 business days of the date of the superintendents' decision, unless they can show extraordinary circumstances preventing them from doing so.
-Only final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the decision.
+If the parents/legal guardians are not satisfied with the superintendent's decision, they must file a written appeal to the Board of Education with the district clerk within 30 calendar days of the date of the superintendent's decision, unless they can show extraordinary circumstances preventing them from doing so.
+Only final decisions of the Board may be appealed to the Commissioner of Education within 30 days of the Board's decision.

 b.
-Long-term (more than 5 days) Suspension from School: When the superintendent or building principal determines that a suspension for more than five days may be warranted, he or she shall give reasonable notice to the student and the student's parents of their right to a fair hearing.
+Long-term (more than 5 school days) Suspension from School: When the superintendent or building principal determines that a suspension for more than five school days may be warranted, he or she shall give reasonable notice to the student and the student's parents/legal guardians of their right to a fair hearing.
 At the hearing the student shall have the right to be represented by counsel, question witnesses against him or her, and present witnesses and other evidence on his or her behalf.